-All the compounds can be categorized into two groups, as electrolytes and non electrolytes based on their ability to produce ions and therefore, able to conduct electricity.
-The process of passing a current through an electrolytic solution and therefore, forcing the positive and negative ions to move towards their respective electrodes is called “electrolysis.”
-This process is carried out in an electrolytic cell.
-This concept is used in metal plating, isolation of solid state elements or gases, in batteries, fuel cells, etc.
+We can categorize all compounds into two groups as electrolytes and nonelectrolytes depending on their ability to produce ions and conduct electricity.
+The process of passing a current through an electrolytic solution and forcing positive and negative ions to move towards their respective electrodes is called “electrolysis.”
+However, nonelectrolytes cannot take part in electrolysis processes.

-The compounds which are not split into positive and negative ions in a solution are called non electrolytes.
+The compounds that are not split into positive and negative ions when we dissolve them in solvents are nonelectrolytes.
 The molten stage of these compounds doesn’t generate ions either.
-Absence of ions in the medium, makes them non conductive.
-Mostly compounds with non polar covalent bonds/ organic compounds belong into this group.
-For example, sucrose, glucose, ethane can be taken.
+Absence of ions in the medium makes them non-conductive.
+Mostly, compounds with nonpolar covalent bonds/ organic compounds belong to this group.
+For example, sucrose, glucose, ethane, etc.

-– Electrolytes can produce ions when they are dissolved in water, but non electrolytes can’t produce ions.
+All compounds we know are either electrolytes or nonelectrolytes.
+The key difference between electrolytes and nonelectrolytes is that electrolytes can produce ions when they are dissolved in water, but nonelectrolytes can’t produce ions.